kingfieldmpls/100-days-of-code/log.md

 * Read more docs on weather APIs
 * Read Beautiful Soup docs and tried desperately to quickly grab table data
 * Realized Beautiful Soup doesn't load JavaScript, so I'll need Selenium to grab what I need to scrape
+* Wand and ImageMagick

 **Thoughts**
 * Today I didn't really 'accomplish' anything, but I did put the time in.
 I learned a whole lot about the Beautiful Soup package and a little about Selenium.
 * This whole thing is getting really addictive.
 There is still the crushing feeling of all of the things I don't know, but I'm getting closer to the point where I can do meaningful things relatively quickly, and basically know my resources for learning completely new things.
+* We're getting pretty far afield here, I think it may be time to reset some of the goals and next steps

 **Questions**
 * Learn how to use the Selenium package